Program at a Glance

 Our new curriculum maintains the breadth of study you expect in an MBA program, while allowing flexibility to complete the degree in 16 months.

-To focus more deeply on a functional area within business, you can extend your program and earn a graduate certificate in either business analytics or business communication.
+To focus more deeply on a functional area within business, you can extend your program and earn a graduate certificate within a specific area of study.

 Master of Business Administration